 Deficiency of B12 is extremely dangerous to health and can lead to dementia and even death if not rectified.

 Early symptoms include paleness and overall weakness and fatigue.
 As the anemia caused by B12 deficiency progresses, symptoms can mimic aging.

 Thus, some physicians can easily dismiss these signs as a somehow natural or “normal” occurrence.

 Later signs include shaky hands or spastic movement in general, sleeping disorders, unsteady gait, incontinence, and memory loss.

 Easy bruising is one of the most visible signs.
 Personality disorders and anger issues can also sometimes manifest.

 For those trying to lose weight and using fascia blasting devices to help reduce the appearance of fat, severe bruising can occur.

-Nervous system, reproductive, and digestive problems such as depression, tingling hands/feet, stomach upset, constipation (or diarrhea), and infertility are also warning signs of low B12 status.
+Nervous system, reproductive, and digestive problems such as depression, tingling hands/feet, stomach upset, constipation (or diarrhea), and difficulties getting pregnant are also warning signs of low B12 status.

 The real culprit in the B12 deficiency epidemic (by some estimates, about 40% of people are deficient and most are completely unaware of the situation), is the demonization and consequent avoidance of B12 rich foods by a duped public.

-The very foods highest in B12 – particularly organ meats and eggs, are the very same ones erroneously labeled as unhealthy by conventional nutritional circles.
-Ironically, these very same foods were revered and regarded as sacred by Traditional Societies as they imparted vibrant health, vitality, fertility and healthy babies and children to those that consumed them:
+The very foods highest in B12, particularly pastured organ meats and fresh eggs, are the very same ones erroneously labeled as unhealthy by conventional nutritional circles.
+These include:

 - egg yolks